 Since Funny Women was set up in 2003, our commitment to female comic talent has allowed us to support women in the wider world as well as emerging artists within the industry.
 As an organization, we believe that comedy provides tools that allow everyone - aspiring comediennes or not - the ability develop self-expression and confidence.
 Along with running workshops and bespoke events, we have a continuing commitment to working with external organizations that champion women’s rights under our mission statement - “laughing about life to help and heal women”.
 Refuge’s ongoing work, equipping women with the support to rebuild their lives without the fear of emotional and physical abuse, makes them exactly the kind of organization that share these values.

-All fundraising carried out at the 2013 Funny Women Awards will go to Refuge, along with £1 from each Awards registration fee Proceeds from the Funny Women Awards Final at London’s Leicester Square Theatre will also be donated to the charity.
+All fundraising carried out at the 2014 Funny Women Awards will go to Refuge, along with £1 from each Awards registration fee.
+Proceeds from the Funny Women Awards Final at London’s Leicester Square Theatre will also be donated to the charity.

 "We are delighted to be raising money and awareness for Refuge this year as part of our on-going commitment to supporting the vital work of women's charities."
-Isobel Matheson, Producer of The Funny Women Awards 2013.
+Isobel Matheson, producer, Funny Women Awards 2014.

 You can read more about Refuge's work on their website: www.refuge.org.uk.

 Enjoy working with other women for a fun packed two hours.
 Find out how a humorous approach to life can be empowering with this introduction to the techniques of stand up.
 Even if you don’t fan…

 Funny Women Awards 2014 now open for business: http://t.co/IwWaNF4duU first few heats already full!
 Still time to register & get a place!

 8:21pm April 23rd